bioexcel/qmmm_bpg/QM_treatment.rst

 files are provided within the /data directory in CP2K (link).
 If your install of CP2K  has been built correctly then the files within this directory should be automatically included, so there is no need to provide these in you working directory.
+Some common options for basis sets and their location within the basis set files are shown in the table below.

 GTH - Geodecker tuetter hutter recommended.